 The current coronavirus pandemic has made a lot of people realise just how financially vulnerable they are.
 What we all need are some real ideas for investments.
 If each of us could just find at least one investment that works well for us so that financially we are not so shaky.

 At times like this, people begin to understand just why it is so important to have multiple income streams and to have plans and reserves set up for the future.
 Investments are one of the things that may be worth looking into.
-Of course, nothing is ever guaranteed – poor decisions and investments can end up losing you money – but plenty of research, lots of good advice and not being adverse to taking the occasional risk means that you are more likely to reap a few rewards in the future.
+Of course, nothing is ever guaranteed – poor decisions and investments can end up losing you money – but plenty of research, reading books on investing, lots of good advice, and not being adverse to taking the occasional risk means that you are more likely to reap a few rewards in the future.

 Let’s take a look at some of the things that you could invest some money in, and the pros and cons of each one of them.